iprokin/Py_XPPCALL/README.md

 software for the analysis of dynamical systems.
 Many mathematical models have been implemented with XPPAUT (\*.ODE file format) \[search for examples at <http://senselab.med.yale.edu/modeldb/>\].
-These implementations could be used to reproduce computational experiments and to quickly test ideas related to them.
-For instance, one could perform the sensitivity analysis of model’s parameters or parameters’ space searches.
+These implementations could be used to quickly reproduce computational experiments and test ideas.
+For instance, one could perform sensitivity analysis of model’s parameters or search parameter space.
 However, due to the graphical nature of XPPAUT, the batch modification of parameters of these models is problematic.

-Here I describe the solution for this problem using simple python module **Py\_XPPCALL** that I have written to interface with XPPAUT.
+Here we describe the solution for this problem using simple python module **Py\_XPPCALL** that we have written to interface with XPPAUT.
 It allows you to batch-modify model’s parameters and returns corresponding solutions.
 An analogous software exists,
 <https://github.com/jsnowacki/xppy>, however little documentation is